 Every person sees Washington differently, because it is a city of multiple personalities.
 "Outwardly serene and classically beautiful, the Capitol, the White House, and the Supreme Court stand at the heart of Washington, D.C.
 They are powerful, steadfast symbols of the stability and strength of the nation.
 But the city that revolves around this axis is in a constant state of change, lived on a more human scale" (http://www.fodors.com/world/north-america/usa/district-of-columbia/washington-dc/feature_30001.html).

-Please note this program has earlier application deadlines.
+About The Program Please note this program has earlier application deadlines.
 See Explorations/Study Abroad for more details.
+Housing

 To view updated information regarding housing, please click on this link: http://www.american.edu/ocl/housing/Washingtonsemesterhousing.cfm.
 Students can select a meal plan through American University.
 Prices vary depending on the chosen meal plan.